TheOdinProject/curriculum/web_development_101/command_line_basics.md

 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*

-* [This video series](https://commandlinepoweruser.com/)by Wes Bos is seriously great.. he goes a little more in depth and shows you how to do some real magic on the command line.
+* [This video series](https://commandlinepoweruser.com/) by Wes Bos is seriously great.. he goes a little more in depth and shows you how to do some real magic on the command line.
 Not required info.. but seriously effective.
 * If you want to deconstruct a particularly strange shell command or learn how Bash works through guess-and-check, [ExplainShell.com](http://explainshell.com/) is your solution.